These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting passive ROM testing or non-weight-bearing testing

-Why: Under Correia requirements, VA examiners should test both active and passive ROM as well as weight-bearing and non-weight-bearing movement.
+Under Correia requirements, VA examiners should test both active and passive ROM as well as weight-bearing and non-weight-bearing movement.
 Many examiners skip passive testing, which can underrepresent true functional loss.

-Do this instead: If the examiner only tests active ROM, ask: 'Should you also check passive range of motion and non-weight-bearing movement?
+Instead: If the examiner only tests active ROM, ask: 'Should you also check passive range of motion and non-weight-bearing movement?
 I believe that's part of the standard protocol.'
 Document this in your post-exam notes.

 Impact: All levels - passive ROM and non-weight-bearing testing may reveal greater limitation than active ROM alone